Get my Disney World map updates and Walt Disney World tips delivered to your RSS/News Reader... Subscribe to the "Disney World Map" news feed.

 When you enter the park, be sure to pick up the special Pirate and Princess Party version of the Magic Kingdom map and check the schedule.
 It's definitely a map that you will treasure!

-Copyright 2007 Anne S. Easterling.
+Copyright 2007-2010 Anne S. Easterling.
 All rights reserved.
-You are welcome to backlink.
-This blog is an independent publication and isn't officially affiliated with Disney World or The Disney Company.
+This blog is an independent publication and is not officially affiliated with Walt Disney World or The Disney Company.
+Visit Mouse Map: The Ultimate Disney World Map Guide for more help planning your Disney World vacation.